The Giant Cave Rats

 "Stay right there, hold onto your dogs, don't move!" he said.
 He went to a concealed phone and called a ranger.

 The ranger was named Carl and he was really nice.
-He gave Stuart and Sassy and me our own little tour to the nearest exit.
-We went through the River Styx, the Passageway of the Whale, a place called the Imagination Room - stone animals and objects of fancy seem to inhabit this room - and out the exit.
+He gave Stuart and Sassie and me our own little tour to the nearest exit.
+We went through the River Styx, the Passageway of the Whale, a place called the Imagination Room (stone animals and objects of fancy seem to inhabit this room), and out the exit.
 We went back to the jeep while the others continued the tour.

 We went up the trail for our picnic.
-We found a spot where you could see a hundred miles.
-The food was great, the people were happy, the sun was warm and Sassy finally curled up next to Chandra and took a nap.
+We found a spot where you could see for a hundred miles.
+The food was great, the people were happy, the sun was warm and Sassie finally curled up next to Chandra and took a nap.

 Keep it waggin'